 The loans are offered by banks, credit unions and online lenders, they have tend to have fixed interest rates, and you pay the money back in installments over the course of anywhere from two to seven years.

-You might explore Even Financial , a personal loan matcher that can get you approved for a $1,000 to $100,000 loan to address your financial needs — and keep you away from payday lenders.
+We recommend using Even Financial, a personal loan matcher that can get you approved for a $1,000 to $100,000 loan to address your financial needs — and keep you away from payday lenders.

 2. Get money from your employer